Multi-coil Magnetic Resonance Imaging with Compressed Sensing Using Physically Motivated Regularization: Discussion

-There are several natural algorithmic extensions of MCCS.
-Currently, we are treating each two dimensional slice of the data independently and working in a hybrid space (the data is preprocessed with an inverse Fourier transform in the temporal dimension, but not in the spatial dimensions).
+There may be several natural algorithmic extensions of MCCS to improve the quality further.
+Currently, we are treating each two dimensional slice of the data independently and working in a hybrid space (the data is preprocessed with an inverse Fourier transform in the readout dimension, but not in the spatial dimensions).
 However, the limited bandwidth constraint and small nuclear norm assumption for the sensitivity maps are valid in three-dimensions.
 This could be taken into account during the optimization.
 Additionally, the reconstruction algorithm can be adapted to accept data collected with non-Cartesian trajectories.
-The difference with the current research is that the matrix $\boldsymbol{F}$ changes, which will depend on the locations of the samples collected.
-If any of the values of $b$ were not located on a Cartesian grid, then $\mathbb{F}=\mathcal{G}_I$, an inverse gridding transformation \cite{beatty2005rapid,fessler2007nufft}.
-This would allow reconstruction of ultra-short echo time sequences (e.g. radial or spiral trajectories).
-And finally, the algorithm can be used to reconstruct spectroscopic imagery, perhaps by combining it with the SPICE algorithm of \cite{lam2014subspace}, or with dynamic contrast enhanced imagery \cite{otazo2015low,ong2016beyond}.
+The difference with the method presented in this manuscript is that the product $\boldsymbol{D}\boldsymbol{F}$ would change to a non-uniform Discrete Fourier Transform, which will depend on the locations of the samples collected.
+Future work can attempt to take advantage of linear predictability \cite{haldar2018linear}, a calibration region \cite{mcmanus2023dependence}, and the structure of the wavelet transform \cite{dwork2021utilizing,dwork2022utilizing} .
+Finally, additional physics can be used to further constrain the solution with the use of Maxwell regularization \cite{francavilla2021maxwell}.